-“During the eclipse, there were cars in line all day,” she said.
+“During the eclipse in August 2017, there were cars in line all day,” she said.
 “For 8 hours there was a line – one car would leave as another would pull into town.”

 We found that the entire community of Lusk was extremely welcoming.
 Both the newspaper and the Chamber of Commerce reached out to us prior to our arrival to ask us if we had any questions about their community or needed anything while we were there.